bkimminich/ng2-bar-rating/README.md

 > ![THIS IS NOT THE PACKAGE YOU ARE LOOKING FOR](http://i0.kym-cdn.com/entries/icons/original/000/018/682/obi-wan.jpg)
 >
 > THIS IS **NOT** THE MODULE YOU ARE LOOKING FOR!
-Please use https://github.com/dchester/epilogue!
-This repository exists only for security awareness and training purposes to demonstrate the issue of _typosquatting_!
-Please read https://github.com/bkimminich/juice-shop/issues/368 and https://iamakulov.com/notes/npm-malicious-packages/ for more information!
+Please use https://github.com/MurhafSousli/ngx-bar-rating!
+This repository exists only for security awareness and training purposes to demonstrate the issue of _typosquatting_ within the OWASP Juice Shop!
+Please check out https://github.com/bkimminich/juice-shop/issues/368 and https://iamakulov.com/notes/npm-malicious-packages/ for more information!

 ___